puji10/Nov-DevOps/README.md

 # Nov-DevOps
-This is a test project
+This file is to provide information about this test project